justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 This guide is intended for beginners who are interested in designing Thai fonts using GlyphsApp.
 It is specifically written for Thai type designers, and assumes a basic understanding of the Thai script.

 We do not go into detail about what Thai consonants, tone marks, or their positions are.
 Instead, we trust your native eye to guide your design decisions.
-(Hint: reviewing existing Thai typefaces can help you understand how other designers have approached it.)
+(Tip: Looking at how other Thai typefaces handle tone-mark placement can offer useful reference points.)

 There’s no single correct way to create a Thai font — this is just one approach.
 Feel free to adapt it to your own workflow as needed.